maxwellito/tilt/README.md

 Sadly, I haven't been able to wrap up some ground breaking examples in each domains.

-**TD;DR**: This game is a failed attempt to warn public and take conscience of privacy rights, right to repair, and other practices from tech companies.
+**TD;DR**: This game is a failed attempt to warn public to be aware of privacy rights, right to repair, and other practices from tech companies.

 ## Edit the game